ArthurGareginyan/my-custom-functions/README.md

 >**Pro Features**
 >
->* Unlimited number of functions>* Automatic backup of all functions to a file>* Trigger for temporary disable the certain functions>* Button for collapse/expand the field with code>* Sidebar items can be collapsed or expanded>* Well documented
+>* Unlimited number of functions>* Automatic backup of all functions to a file>* Trigger for temporarily disable the certain functions>* Button for collapse/expand the field with code>* Sidebar items can be collapsed or expanded>* Well documented
 >
 >[Get the premium version now!](https://www.arthurgareginyan.com/plugin-my-custom-functions-pro.html)